misterburton/ideo-sf-vr-nerd-night/README.md

 ## Might I suggest …

 Most all of us learn best both by doing/making and by repetition.
-Head North to IDEO Production, rent out our new Ricoh spherical camera, snap some pics & video and use them in an A-frame or Framer VR prototype that you create.
+Head North to IDEO Production, rent out our new Ricoh spherical camera, snap some pics & video, follow Dav's above process to edit & title them and finally, use them in an A-frame or Framer VR prototype that you create.

 ## Also Worth noting